danielhstahl/onkyo-yatse-plugin/README.md

 Implementation of the Yatse Audio/Video receiver plugin API.

+Download the [apk](./sample/sample-release.apk) on your Android device and it should show as an option in Yatse's "Editing Host"->"Advanced"->"Plugins" (see [Yatse's guide for details](https://yatse.tv/redmine/projects/yatse/wiki/Setup)).

-To install:  open the project in Android Studio.
+To dev/test:  open the project in Android Studio.
 Connect your phone to your computer.
 Enable [USB debugging](https://developer.android.com/training/basics/firstapp/running-app.html).
 You may have to [enable some other stuff](https://developer.android.com/studio/run/device.html) depending on your OS.

 Press "Run" and select your device.
 It should work!

 The Onkyo protocol borrows heavily from [clijk's jEISCP](https://github.com/cljk/jEISCP).